 Today’s topic, the Dollar Menu.
 We see these are many fast food restaurants.
 But it turns out, it was a big mistake to create these.
 It was inevitable that inflation would make anything in this category as a losing proposition for the restaurant.
 We saw the serving size get smaller and smaller, but there is only so far that can take us.
 But the restaurants found themselves unable to change the menu to the “Dollar and ten cents menu.”
 The round number of the Dollar had created a strong mental schema of the value proposition that a dollar ten just couldn’t match…

-I am not sure if this is on your radar but I think it is really cool.
+I am not sure if this is cheapest place to buy Seroquel but I think it is really cool.

 An e-resident will be a physical person who has received the e-resident’s digital identity (smart ID-card) from the Republic of Estonia.